houen/www.houen.net/index.md

 ### Coding manifesto

 #### Get to the first production version with as little effort as possible
-Right now I may *think* I know what I am doing, but I really do not.
-Therefore I should get to the first version with as little effort as possible.
+Right now I may *think* I know what I am doing.
+However, I really do not.

+For this reason, I should get to the first version with as little effort as possible.

 This means I should build the first code version of any project with (in order of importance):

 ##### As simple code as possible (simple beats DRY)